breatheco-de/exercise-postcard/.learn/exercises/10-center-postcard/README.md

 # `10` Center Postcard

-Right now your website is black, but your postcard should have a white backgound.
+Right now your website is black, but your postcard should have a white background.

 To apply colors, sizes or any style to an element we need to first specify (or "select") the element in our CSS stylsheet.